Dynamics of mode entanglement induced by particle-tunneling in the extended Bose-Hubbard dimer model: Mode entanglement in the absence of particle tunneling

 reaching its maximum value $C^{\textrm{edg}}_\text{max}=\sqrt{15}/4$ at $r=1/4$.
 The edges of $\delta_2$ have been projected on the green dome, thus delimiting the values of the concurrence for states characterized by energy distributions inside $\delta_2$.
 As appreciated in Fig. \ref{fig:Simplex}, the maximum entanglement ($C=1$) is reached at the center of $\delta_2$, corresponding to the equiprobable distribution $r_{1}=r_{2}=r_{3}=1/3$, which is the one that maximizes the linear entropy $S_\text{L}[\{r_i\}]$.

 Gathering results we arrive at

-where $C^{\Delta_2\setminus \delta_2}$ denotes the concurrence of states whose corresponding $\{r_i\}$ pertain to $\Delta_2\setminus \delta_2$, whence do not evolve towards an orthogonal state, whereas $C^{\delta_2}$ represents the concurrence of states whose corresponding $\{r_i\}$ pertain to $\delta_2$, and consequently do reach an orthogonal state in a finite time (for some Hamiltonian).
+where $C^{\delta_2}$ represents the concurrence of states whose corresponding $\{r_i\}$ pertain to $\delta_2$, and consequently do reach an orthogonal state in a finite time (for some Hamiltonian).
 This provides, in particular, a way to determine whether a state of the form (\ref{Psi0}) can evolve, under an appropriate diagonal Hamiltonian, to an orthogonal state by mere inspection of its mode entanglement.